HLRichardson-Git/Gestalt/CONTRIBUTING.md

 ### Understanding Cryptography

-Crytography is a very complex field of Mathematics, and is very easy and prone to errors when implemented.
-If you wish to contribute cryptorgaphic functionality to Gestalt it is expected that you do your due diligence in researching the respective algorithm, its pitfalls, and other software implementations of the algorithm.
+Cryptography is a very complex field of Mathematics and is prone to errors when implemented.
+If you wish to contribute cryptographic functionality to Gestalt it is expected that you do your due diligence in researching the respective algorithm, its pitfalls, and other software implementations of the algorithm.
 Here are some resources that are commonly referenced by contributors:

 * [NIST](https://csrc.nist.gov/publications/fips)
 * [Understanding Cryptography](https://link.springer.com/book/10.1007/978-3-642-04101-3)